yotann/bcdb/docs/memodb/data-model.md

 ### Content type

-MemoDB supports two content types:
+MemoDB supports three content types:

 - `raw` (code 0x55), for Nodes consisting of a single byte string.
-- `dag-cbor` (code 0x71), for all other Nodes.
+- `dag-cbor` (code 0x71), for Nodes that contain links and comply with the [DAG-CBOR] restrictions.

-MemoDB uses `raw` for all Nodes consisting of a single byte string, and `dag-cbor` only for Nodes that are not byte strings.
+- `dag-cbor-unrestricted` (code 0x0171), for Nodes that contain links and do not comply with the [DAG-CBOR] restrictions.

 #### Rationale

 The `raw` content type is slightly more efficient for Nodes consisting of plain byte strings, which are very common in MemoDB.
-Both these content types are supported by the `ipfs` program.
+It is supported by the `ipfs` program.

+The `dag-cbor-unrestricted` content type is necessary to represent Nodes that do not meet the [DAG-CBOR] restrictions.
+It is not supported by other IPLD programs.

+The `dag-cbor` content type is useful to preserve compatibility with the `ipfs` program for Nodes that meet the [DAG-CBOR] restrictions.

+The `cbor` content type is *not* supported because it has limited benefits over `dag-cbor` and `dag-cbor-unrestricted`.

 ### Multihash